- Broadcast & Electronic Communication Arts

 Scholarships provide much-needed support to students to defray the cost of attending the University.

 Ensemble-in-Residence (Alexander String Quartet)

-The ASQ is a world-renowed chamber music group which provides artistic distinction to the College.
+The ASQ is a world-renowned chamber music group that provides artistic distinction to the College.

 Documentary Film Institute